rooseveltframework/roosevelt/README.md

 # Authoring your own CSS preprocessors

-In addition to Roosevelt's built-in support for the less, sass, and stylus preprocessors you can also define your own preprocessors on the fly at start time in Roosevelt's constructor like so:
+In addition to Roosevelt's built-in support for the LESS, Sass, and Stylus preprocessors you can also define your own preprocessors on the fly at start time in Roosevelt's constructor like so:

 ```js
 let app = require('roosevelt')({